City Leader, All Stars Project of Chicago

 Mr. Street is the Senior Vice President/Chief Development and Operations Officer.
 He is responsible for all fundraising initiatives of the All Stars Project.
 He works closely with the All Stars Project president and CEO as well as with members of the board of directors to create fundraising and marketing strategies for the organization.
 Since joining the All Stars Project in 1995, he has developed and expanded the All Stars Project's unique fundraising operation by more than 300%.
 Through a series of annual appeals and special events, the All Stars Project gains the support of over 5,000 individual and institutional donors each year.
 The All Stars Project now raises over $6.5 million annually in private funding - 75% from individual donors and 25% from corporate and foundation donors.
 Under Mr. Street's leadership, the All Stars Project achieved its two best fundraising years during the economic downturn in 2008-2009.

 Mr. Street leads staff development activities, manages sales initiatives, inputs on external affairs and conducts operation reviews to enhance program development and new business initiatives.
 In 2006, Mr. Street created a summer internship program designed to promote philanthropy and volunteerism to high-performing college students from across the country.
 The Get Organized And Lead program (GOAL) involves hundreds of students in building the All Stars Project donor community, and exposes them to leaders in business and philanthropy.

-Director, All Stars Project of New Jersey
+City Leader, All Stars Project of New Jersey

 Gloria Strickland received her masters degree in education with a major in developmental psychology from New York University.
 From 1988-1999, she served as executive director of the Somerset Community Action (SCAP) and the Somerset County Head Start in New Jersey.
 During her tenure at SCAP, she received numerous awards.